cockroachdb/docs/v19.2/cockroachcloud-cluster-management.md

 You can [backup](backup.html) your self-hosted CockroachDB databases to an [external location](backup.html#backup-file-urls) and then [restore](restore.html) to your CockroachCloud cluster.

 {{site.data.alerts.callout_danger}}
-If you are backing up the data to AWS or GCP, do not use the `implicit` option for the `AUTH` parameter.
+If you are backing up the data to AWS or GCP, use the `specified` option for the `AUTH` parameter.
 {{site.data.alerts.end}}

 ## Delete cluster